VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2023-06-04-stride-community-toolkit-preview.md

 Tedious work, but you just learned the very basics of game setup behind the scenes, which is usually done in the Game Studio for you automatically.

-- You need a Graphics Compositor to render the scene.
+- You need a [Graphics Compositor](https://doc.stride3d.net/latest/en/manual/graphics/graphics-compositor/index.html) to render the scene.
-- You need a Camera to view the scene.
+- You need a [Camera](https://doc.stride3d.net/latest/en/manual/graphics/cameras/index.html) to view the scene.
 - You need a Camera Controller to move the camera around.
-- You need a Directional Light to illuminate the scene.
+- You need a [Light](https://doc.stride3d.net/latest/en/manual/graphics/lights-and-shadows/index.html) to illuminate the scene.

 Once the basics are set up, you need to add entities to the scene.
 In our example, we added:

 - A 3D Ground, which is a primitive model.
 - A Capsule, which is also a primitive model.

-The toolkit added colliders for the ground and capsule, so the capsule doesn't fall through the ground.
+The toolkit added [colliders](https://doc.stride3d.net/latest/en/manual/physics/colliders.html) for the ground and capsule, so the capsule doesn't fall through the ground.

 ### Step 9: Illuminate the Scene - Add Skybox! 🌇